microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
 See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability.
 (Consider the region availability for Synapse workspace, Iot Central and cognitive services while choosing a location)
 * In this Accelerator, we have converted real-time reports into static reports for the users' ease but have covered the entire process to configure real-time dataset.
 Using those real-time dataset, you can create real-time reports.
 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Once the resources have been setup, ensure that your AD user and synapse workspace have “Storage Blob Data Owner” role assigned on storage account name starting with “storage”.
-You need to contact AD administrator to get this done.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 ### Task 1: Power BI Workspace and Lakehouse creation

 1. **Open** Power BI in a new tab by clicking [HERE](https://app.powerbi.com/)

-2. **Sign in** to Power BI using your Power BI with Fabric License account.
+2. **Sign in** to Power BI.

 	![Sign in to Power BI.](media/power-bi.png)